angristan/OpenVPN-install-old/README.md

 # OpenVPN-install
-Ce script Bash vous permet d'installer un serveur OpenVPN simplement et rapidement sous Debian 8 *uniquement*.

-Un article sur mon blog au sujet de ce script est en cours de rédaction.
+This script allows you to install an OpenVPN server quickly and esealy on Debian 8 *only*.

-## Utilisation
+## Use
-Voici les 3 commandes à rentrer :

 `wget https://raw.githubusercontent.com/Angristan/OpenVPN-install/master/openvpn-install.sh`